Just Mustard

 Just Mustard are an Irish experimental rock band from Dundalk in County Louth, having formed in 2015.

 Career

 Their debut album, Wednesday, was released in 2018 through Pizza Pizza Records.
 Self-produced and recorded by the band in their home studio in Dundalk and in Start Together Studios, Belfast, with recording engineer Chris Ryan, Wednesday was nominated for the Choice Music Prize in 2018.

 In 2020, the band signed to Brooklyn-based label Partisan Records, which released their sophomore album, Heart Under, in May 2022.
 The album peaked at No. 17 in the Irish albums chart and received critical acclaim upon its release.

+In October 2025, the band released their third album, We Were Just Here.